stepci/liquidless/README.md

 ## Filters

-- `upcase`, converts each character of a string to uppercase
+- `upcase` - converts each character of a string to uppercase